MrGmo/apiPractice/README.md

 Lessons Learned:
   1. Destructuring objects from API requests
-  2. Fetches and Async Await
+  2. Fetches and async await

 Check out some other projects I've built: